botbw/CZ4042-assign2/report.md

 ### Models

 We use three pre-trained models in our experiment.
 All three models are downloaded from [`tensorflow.keras.applications`](https://www.tensorflow.org/api_docs/python/tf/keras/applications) and removed the classification layer.
-The model serves as a `backbone` and is appended a `GlobalAveragePooling2D` layer, a `Dropout` layer of `0.25`, a `Dense` layer of `102` neurons with `ReLU` activation, and finally a `Softmax` layer.
-Which in general is
+The model serves as a `backbone` and is appended a `GlobalAveragePooling2D` layer, a `Dropout` layer of `0.25`, a `Dense` layer of `102` neurons with `ReLU` activation, and finally a `Softmax` layer,

+which in general is:
 > `backbone`->`GlobalAveragePooling2D`->`Dropout(0.25)`->`Dense(ReLU)`->`Softmax`

 The other possible architecture is to replace the `GlobalAveragePooling2D` with a `Flatten` layer, however, it doesn't improve the performance in our experiments and increases the model complexity.